 For this role, you’ll want to look for a candidate who has a strong technical background in systems and network security and at least five years of experience.
 Solid interpersonal and communication skills and leadership abilities are important to succeed in this role, as are standout analytical and problem-solving skills.
 This person should be well-prepared to manage a varied team of IT professionals that includes security administrators, architects, analysts and engineers.

-Credentials to look for: Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), GIAC Management and Leadership Certifications
+IT security and other credentials to look for: Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), GIAC Management and Leadership Certifications

 Must-ask interview question and why: What is your experience with disaster recovery and business continuity?
 Many companies look to their information systems security manager to help develop IT disaster recovery plans for their critical systems.
 If your company is among them, you’ll want to confirm that the cybersecurity professional you hire for this role has the skills to assess risks and can take the lead on creating plans to address IT security emergencies.